yurii-lysytsia/AirCollection/README_VIEW.md

     let textInputConfiguration: TextFieldConfiguration
 }
 ```
+There is the simplest example when you need to create table view cell with text input.
+For more details see [DynamicUserTableViewCell](Example/Modules/DynamicUserTable/Cell/DynamicUserTableViewCell.swift) and [DynamicStoryTableViewCell](Example/Modules/DynamicStoryTable/Cell/DynamicStoryTableViewCell.swift) in my project example

 ## Collection view cell
 Collection view cell implementation is exactly the same as table view cell.
 Just use `UICollectionViewCell` instead `UITableViewCell`